 A 6'7"forward, Marshall was selected by the Cleveland Cavaliers in the second round of the 1995 NBA Draft out of Connecticut.
-He played five seasons in the NBA, the final two with the New Jersey Nets when they reached the NBA Finals.
+He played five seasons in the NBA, and was a member of the Nets' back-to-back NBA Finals teams (2001-02 and 2002-03).

-Marshall played his high school basketball at Federal Way High School in Federal Way, Wash.
-He played for Connecticut from 1991-95 and was later named to the school's Men's Basketball All-Century Team.
+A native of Seattle, Marshall played his high school basketball at Federal Way High School in Federal Way, Wash.
+He played for the University of Connecticut from 1991-95 and was co-captain his junior and senior years, later being named to UConn's All-Century Team.

-Marshall received a bachelor's degree in Business Management from Connecticut.
-He serves on the Board of Trustees at the University, as well as being a board member of First Tee of Connecticut, Windham Hospital and Nutmeg State Games.< return to announcers homepage
+Marshall received a bachelor's degree in Business Management from the University of Connecticut.
+He serves on the Board of Trustees at the university, and is a board member of First Tee of Connecticut.
+Marshall conducts basketball camps in Massachusetts and Connecticut during the summer months.< return to announcers homepage